 Artist Talk and Exhibition Walkthrough: Rita Ackermann with Curator Gianni Jetzer

 On the occasion of the exhibition ‘Rita Ackermann.
-Mama ‘20’ currently on view at Hauser & Wirth Zürich, and in anticipation of the release of Hauser & Wirth Publishers new monograph for the exhibition, we joined artist Rita Ackermann along with Curator Gianni Jetzer for a live virtual walkthrough and conversation.
+Mama ‘20’ currently on view at Hauser & Wirth in Zurich, and in anticipation of the release of Hauser & Wirth Publishers new monograph for the exhibition, join us for a live virtual walkthrough and conversation with the artist Rita Ackermann along with Curator Gianni Jetzer.

 This new suite of paintings on both canvas and paper, feature figures and motifs which rise to the surface only to dissolve and reappear elsewhere again.
 In Ackermann’s Mama series, repeated imagery is often combined with vivid swathes of color, giving her work a complex visual component that oscillates between abstraction and figuration.
 Her images are the product of automatic lines and gestures, a subconscious unfolding of form.